danlagos/NLP_models/README.md

 - add comments explaining code as required.
 - document code in separate file.
 - capture pseudo code in separate file.
 - create diagram as appropriate.
-I may decide to change this, as the peer reviewed articles typicall do this already.
+I may decide to change this, as the peer reviewed articles typically do this already.

 ### Skills Learned
 - Follow structured code writing procedures, from psuedo code to documentation.